Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Behavior Chain Analysis proves successful because it generates curiosity in the process.
 Patterns start to emerge when you trace backward.
 You see how some interpretations always come before some feelings.

-This shift from blaming to observing results in less shame, which, in turn, improves psychological adaptability; emotional regulation and awareness-based techniques are superior to suppression techniques for improving impulse control.
+This shift from blaming to observing leads to less shame, which, in turn, improves psychological adaptability; emotion-regulation and awareness-based techniques are superior to suppression techniques for improving impulse control.

 Behavior Chain Analysis